puneethsgit/DevOps/033-K8S-Guide.md

-# README: Setting Up and Running Python Web Application on Kubernetes
+# Setting Up and Running Python Web Application on Kubernetes

 ## Prerequisites